 Diagnosis

-Diagnosis of aortic coarctation may depend on how severe the heart condition is.
-Severe aortic coarctation is usually diagnosed soon after birth.
+Diagnosis of coarctation of the aorta may depend on how severe the heart condition is.
+Severe coarctation of the aorta is usually found soon after birth.
 The condition may be seen on ultrasound images taken during pregnancy.

 If the condition is mild, it may not be found until later in life.

-To diagnose aortic coarctation, a healthcare professional checks blood pressure in the arms and legs.
+To diagnose coarctation of the aorta, a healthcare professional checks blood pressure in the arms and legs.
 Depending on which part of the aorta is affected, blood pressure may be high in the arms and low in the legs and ankles.
-The pulse may be weak or delayed in the legs.
+The pulse may be weaker or slower to feel in the legs compared to the arms.

 A whooshing sound called a heart murmur may be heard when listening to the heart.